 Important caveat: we still recommend that you as the parent decide when it's served.
 If your child has constant access to candy, they might not have an appetite for other foods.
 Remember, you provide food of your choice at regular meals - they decide how much to eat.

 6. Keep it out of sight until you decide to serve it again.
 A child who sees the candy in plain view will ask for it often.
 Put it out of sight, and if your child asks to have some when you weren't planning to serve it, explain that "We aren't having candy right now - let's have some with dinner.
 Would you like applesauce or crackers with your cheese for snack?"

 7. Decide if you want to phase it out.
 In our family, after a week or two my kids forget about the candy altogether and I donate it.
 Interestingly, they don't notice it and don't discuss it.
 Some families keep it longer or put it in the freezer.
 We don't recommend having kids use it as payment (like the "switch witch") because that makes the candy seem special.
 Rather, phase it out how it seems appropriate for your family or continue to enjoy it until it's gone.

 Need more help with mealtime?
 Check out our video-based online course, which has helped thousands of parents raise happy, confident eaters!

-In short, your child's sensory system dramatically impacts how he perceives the world, how he learns, and even how he eats.
+In short, your child's sensory system dramatically impacts how they perceive the world, how they learn, and even how they eat.
 When it's functioning as expected, you may not even think about sensory processing.
 However, when sensory integration goes awry, it can affect many facets of your child's life.